ProjectSegfault/website/src/routes/donate/+page.md

 ## Reasons to donate to our project.

 If you donate, we will be more motivated to work on the server and host more stuff and maybe even get more hardware.
-We really recommend you donate any spare money you have if you enjoy or use our services on a daily basis.
 Thanks!

+**UPDATE (25/10):** We will use PayPal funds to donate to other projects and fund our servers when in critical situation.
+**Midou** runs the PayPal Account on liberapay (not private), and **Mrlerien** runs the stripe account on liberapay (private).

 ## Donation links